%2F%2Fusers%2F8c5dc67b-ca51-4671-a1c7-a4f23e69eb83%2Fratecard%2Fclose-up-fish-swimming-underwater_1026950-65989.jpg&w=1200&q=75)

-Southern Flounder are masters of camouflage, blending perfectly with sandy or muddy bottoms.
-They typically range from 15 to 18 inches, but can grow up to 33 inches.
-Look for them in shallow coastal waters, bays, and estuaries.
-Fall is prime time as they migrate to spawn offshore.
-Anglers love targeting flounder for their delicate, white meat and the challenge of hooking these ambush predators.
-They're not called "doormats" for nothing – their flat profile makes for an exciting fight when hooked.
-To improve your chances, try drifting or still fishing with live bait like mullet or shrimp.
+Southern Flounder are a prized catch in our shallow waters.
+These flat, oval fish typically range from 15 to 18 inches, but can grow up to 33 inches and 20 pounds.
+You'll find them camouflaged on sandy or muddy bottoms, often in coastal areas, bays, and estuaries.
+They're ambush predators, lying in wait for smaller fish and crustaceans.
+Fall is prime time for flounder as they move to deeper waters for spawning.
+Anglers love 'em for their tasty, mild white meat and the challenge of hooking these masters of disguise.
+To up your chances, try drift fishing with live bait like mullet or shrimp.
 A local trick: when you feel a bite, wait a few seconds before setting the hook.
-Flounder often grab prey sideways before turning it to swallow.
+Flounder often grab prey and reposition it before swallowing, so patience pays off.

 Vehicle Guest Capacity: 4